accoffin12/streaming-04-bonus-ACoffin/README.md

 ![FunctioningConsumers1Producer](ScreenShots/FunctioningConsumers1Producer.PNG)

 # 10. Results
-Using multiple consumers on a complex data stream can be helpful, however, its important to note that each of the messages are for singular columns.
-To pull an entire strand of data the user must use `"".join()` to extract entire lines and then export them into a csv.
-Originally one of the consumers was intedned to act as a filter, however I was unable to get this to fucntion properly.
-As a result I reverted to a simple project and have set the filter variation on the side to experiment with.
-The Round Robin Scheduling technique was not as apparent here, while it is true that each of the processes did alternate between which would pull from the queue and send to the queue, the data wasn't long enough to depict this process entirly.
+Using multiple consumers on a complex data stream can be helpful, however, it is important to note that each of the messages is for singular columns.
+To pull an entire strand of data the user must use "".join() to extract entire lines and then export them into a csv.
+Originally one of the consumers was intended to act as a filter, however, I was unable to get this to function properly.
+As a result, I reverted to a simple project and set the filter variation on the side to experiment with.
+The Round Robin scheduling technique was not as apparent here, while it is true that each of the processes did alternate between which would pull from the queue and send to the queue, the data wasn't long enough to depict this process entirely.

 ![FinalVersion](ScreenShots/FinalVersion2Consumers1Producer.PNG)